random689/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary
-* **Involvement**: refers to how the user is involved with the student.
-This is broad term describing why the user would even want to bother storing the student in the address book in the first place.
+* **Involvement**: refers to how the user is involved with the student/teacher.
+This is a broad term describing why the user would even want to bother storing the student/teacher in the address book in the first place.
 For example, a form teacher might store the involvement of a student in his class as `in my math class`.
 A CCA teacher might store the involvement of a student in his badminton CCA as `badminton`.
 A teacher involved in an overseas CIP trip might want to store the involvement of students going along with him as `CIP trip`.
 ## Features

 <div markdown="block" class="alert alert-info">